 The biggest resort is Puerto del Carmen where you can laze on the pale brown sands of Playa Grand and face an endless choice of restaurants and bars from the strip - it's the place to come for the island's best nightlife!

 There's also a traditional side to Puerto del Carmen at the Old Harbour, along with some tasty fish restaurants of course!
 Playa Blanca completes the trio.
-It's a quieter paced resort located on the southern tip of the island with several small sandy bays of its own, and it's just a short drive from the stunning unspoilt Papagayo beaches.
-For a quieter holiday, head to San Bartolome, an agricultural town set away from the coast.
+It's a slower-paced resort located on the southern tip of the island with several small sandy bays of its own, and it's just a short drive from the stunning unspoilt Papagayo beaches.
+For an even quieter holiday, head to San Bartolome, an agricultural town set away from the coast.